 Make sure you have a photography project on your list that you can do indoors, just in case the the elements get too much to brave.
 Key equipment you require before cooking up your first dish is a tripod and a variety of kitchenware props.
 These props should add visual interest to your photos.
 If you find you’ve got a natural flair for this style of photography, then take a look at these tips for getting into food photography as a career.

-Frosty mornings and snowy landscapes can be extremely photogenic but they can be very difficult to photograph well.
+Frosty mornings and snowy landscapes can be extremely photogenic but they can be very difficult to photograph well, especially, if you wish your photographs appear on someone’s wall as canvas prints.
 The best thing about this photography project is that you can take your time with it, as you’re not working with models, or other people.
 Plus, you don’t have to travel far to find frost-filled landscapes, or freezing subjects.
 On a cold morning there’s bound to be frost on your car mirror, or the windows in your home.
 You could even check your washing line, or the edge of your roof for icicles.
 To ensure you get the best shot make sure the frost fills the frame.
 We suggest using a macro lens for detailed results.
 Don’t forget to make sure you shoot at full aperture to sharpen up the frost.

 What other things would you add to your winter bucket list?
 Do you love, or loathe winter photography – we’d love to know!